Pupil Premium Resourcing 2017/18

-All school receive additional funding from the government to support students who come in the categories (including those on free school meals, those in care and those who may be carers) which are, statistically, less likely to be successful at school.
-We believe that it is vital that we monitor the progress of these students and intervene when they fall behind.
+All schools receive additional funding from the government to support students who come in the categories (including those on free school meals, those in care and those who may be carers) which are, statistically, less likely to be successful at school.
+We believe that it is vital that we monitor the progress of these students and intervene if they fall behind.

 Current Performance Indicators

-In 2016 61% of pupils eligible for pupil premium gained 5 good GCSEs with English and maths.
-This is almost double the rate of 2013 and is a third year of progression with regard to this attainment measure.
-Progress of pupil premium students remains far higher than for those nationally at Christ’s College although 2016 figures are a little less strong than the outstanding figures of 2015.
-Pupil premium students are making good progress in English and other subjects.
-This is largely a result of the additional teaching provided for these students in and outside of normal school lessons.
+In 2017 57% of pupils eligible for pupil premium gained 5 good GCSEs with English and Maths.
+Our results, although comparison is not as straightforward due to the numerical grading system in English and Maths, are consistent to last year and shows an improvement on previous years.
+Progress of pupil premium students at Christ’s College remains far higher than for those nationally, although 2017 figures are a little less strong than the outstanding figures of 2015.
+Pupil premium students are making good progress in English and Maths, along with other subjects.
+This is largely a result of the high level of teaching provided for these students in and outside of normal school lessons.

 Below we identify how we allocated Pupil Premium funding to secure this strong progress for these students in particular.